 Find Homeschooling Resources at Lessonbee

-If you are ready to start planning your homeschooling approach, check out the educational content and homeschooling solutions from Lessonbee.
+If you're ready to start planning your homeschooling approach, check out the educational content and homeschooling solutions from Lessonbee.
 When you subscribe to Lessonbee, you'll get access to data-based, interactive and culturally responsive teaching materials created by actual teachers.
-Our content will help you create more engaging lessons, so your child learns as much as possible.
+Our content helps you create more engaging lessons, so your child learns as much as possible.

 Make sure you have the resources you need to homeschool well by signing up for a Lessonbee subscription today.